 Jason and the Argonauts went on some very amazingly dangerous journey.
 They showed nerves of steel in the face and surmounted all sorts of dangers that came their way.

-Jason and the women of Lemnos
+The women of Lemnos

 In one of their journeys, Jason and the Argonauts stumbled upon the isle of Lemnos.
 The island was inhabited by only women with Hypsipyle as their ruler.
 Legend had it that the women on the island slit the throats of their husbands because their husbands had scorned them for their unpleasant smell.
 The women’s foul smell was a punishment exacted on them by Aphrodite, the Greek goddess of love, beauty and sex.